 Mooncakes are thick and chocked with calories.
 It is always best to cut and eat in small bites.
 For example, a lotus paste mooncake = 716 calories.
 But hey, remember – this is a yearly foodie event.
 It’s not an everyday thing – so cut yourself some slack and indulge!

-Most mooncakes need to be eaten fresh.
+For the optimal experience, mooncakes need to be eaten fresh.
 Or they may have an odd oily taste later.
 This doesn’t include the mooncakes that are shrink-wrapped or the refrigerated modern style.

 There are so many types of mooncakes depending on the place of origin – it could be a Beijing-style, Guangdong-style, Suzhou-style, or Yunnan-style.
-And there are different flavours and crusts and fillings.
+And there are different flavors and crusts and fillings.
 The inside of a mooncake may contain lotus seed paste, red bean paste, white lotus, double or single salted egg yolks, macadamia nuts, osmanthus, or melon seeds.

 These days, there are so many varieties of mooncakes with modern styles – you can not even imagine.
 Bakeries and hotels all over the world have gotten on the bandwagon to create unique specialty mooncakes.

 These contemporary styles of mooncakes have added in all kinds of ingredients.
 And the gorgeous packaging with beautiful boxes and selling of mooncakes has become a big business during the fall months.
-Corporate gifts are given as well as the family and friend gifts.

 Many cities outside of China – from Hong Kong to Singapore to Kuala Lumpur to San Francisco and more – all offer their specialty mooncakes.